Teeclever/frontend_challange/weatherapp/README.md

 ## Weather App
 * Overview

 The Weather App is a simple web application that provides real-time weather information for a specified city.
-It utilizes the OpenWeatherMap API to fetch weather data and displays it in a user-friendly interface.
+It utilizes the OpenWeatherMap API to fetch weather data and displays it in a user-friendly interface...
 Features

     Current Weather Information: View the current temperature, wind speed, humidity, cloud cover, and weather description for a chosen city.